 Review and road test of the Skoda Citigo

 The Citigo is Skoda's take on the most modern citycar design in the market.
-Now it offers a smarter look, both inside and out.
+Now it offers an all-electric option too.
 Jonathan Crouch reports.

 Ten Second Review of the Skoda Citigo